Dissipative Superfluidity in a Molecular Bose-Einstein Condensate: Abstract

 \section{Abstract}

 Motivated by recent experimental realization of a Bose-Einstein condensate (BEC) of dipolar molecules, we develop superfluid transport theory for a dissipative BEC to show that a weak uniform two-body loss can induce phase rigidity, leading to superfluid transport of bosons even without repulsive interparticle interactions.
 A generalized $f$-sum rule is shown to hold for a dissipative superfluid as a consequence of weak U(1) symmetry.
 We also demonstrate that dissipation enhances the stability of a molecular BEC with dipolar interactions.
-Possible experimental situations for measuring the superfluid fraction and the spectral function are discussed.
+Possible experimental signature of dissipative superfluidity are discussed.

-\emph{Introduction.---} The term superfluidity represents a collection of extraordinary phenomena such as zero viscosity, quantized circulation, and the nonclassical rotational inertia~\cite{Leggett2006}, which have been actively studied in condensed matter physics and atomic physics \citep{Coleman_2015,Schmitt2015,RevModPhys.29.205,RevModPhys.47.331,Ueda2010,RevModPhys.71.463,Pethick_Smith_2008}.
-A distinctive feature of superfluidity, as opposed to Bose-Einstein condensation, is the phase rigidity, which imposes a free-energy penalty against the phase twist \citep{Coleman_2015} and is usually caused by interparticle interactions.
-Motivated by the studies of open quantum systems in ultracold atomic gases~\cite{doi:10.1126/sciadv.1701513,dogra2019dissipation,Diehl2008,Tomita_2019}, in particular by the recent experimental realization of a dissipative Bose-Einstein condensate (BEC) of heteronuclear molecules~\cite{Sebastian2023}, we revisit this issue and find that the phase rigidity is reinforced rather than weakened by dissipation.
+\emph{Introduction.---} The term superfluidity represents a collection of extraordinary phenomena such as zero viscosity, quantized vortices, and the nonclassical rotational inertia~\cite{Leggett2006,Coleman_2015,Schmitt2015,RevModPhys.29.205,RevModPhys.47.331,Ueda2010,RevModPhys.71.463,Pethick_Smith_2008}.
+A distinctive feature of superfluidity, as opposed to Bose-Einstein condensation, is the phase rigidity, which causes a free-energy penalty against phase twist \citep{Coleman_2015} and is usually attributed to interparticle interactions.
+While superfluidity and Bose-Einstein condensation often emerge simultaneously, they are neither necessary nor sufficient to each other~\cite{Leggett2006}.
+For example, free bosons show Bose-Einstein condensation but no superfluidity.
+The recent realization of a Bose-Einstein condensate (BEC) of heteronuclear molecules~\cite{Sebastian2023} raises a new question as to whether or not a dissipative BEC exhibits superfluidity because the system is intrinsically dissipative due to chemical reactions.
+We address this problem and find that the phase rigidity is reinforced rather than weakened by dissipation.